Château Miranda

 Château Miranda (Miranda Castle), also known as Château de Noisy (Noisy Castle) was a 19th-century neo-Gothic castle in Celles, province of Namur, Wallonia, Belgium, in the region of the Ardennes.
-As of October 2017, the château has been completely demolished.
+Demolition of the château began in October 2016 and was completed by October 2017.

 History

-The Château was planned and designed in 1866 by the English architect Edward Milner under commission from the Liedekerke-De Beaufort family, who had left their previous home, Vêves Castle, during the French Revolution.
-Milner died in 1884 before the Château was finished.
+The château was planned and designed in 1866 by the English architect Edward Milner under commission from the Liedekerke-De Beaufort family, who had left their previous home, Vêves Castle, during the French Revolution.
+Milner died in 1884 before the château was finished.
 Construction was completed in 1907 after the clock tower was erected.

 Their descendants remained in occupation until World War II.
-A small portion of the Battle of the Bulge took place on the property, and it was during that time that the Château was occupied by German forces.
+A small portion of the Battle of the Bulge took place on the property, and it was during that time that the château was occupied by German forces.

-In 1950, Château Miranda was renamed "Château de Noisy" when it was taken over by the National Railway Company of Belgium (NMBS/SNCB) as an orphanage and also a holiday camp for sickly children.
+In 1950, Château Miranda was renamed "Château de Noisy" when it was taken over by the National Railway Company of Belgium (NMBS/SNCB) as a holiday camp for children.
 It lasted as a children's camp until the late 1970s.

-The Château stood empty and abandoned since 1991 because the cost to maintain it was too great, and a search for investors in the property failed.
+The château stood empty and abandoned from 1991 because the cost to maintain it was too great, and a search for investors in the property failed.
 Although the municipality of Celles had offered to take it over, the family refused, and the enormous building lingered in a derelict state, succumbing to decay and vandalism.
 Parts of the structure were heavily damaged in a fire, and many ceiling areas began collapsing.
 Despite this, it became a favourite venue for urban exploration.

-Demolition of Château Miranda
+Demolition

 Demolition work began in 2016 amid concern over the structural stability of the building.
 The demolition took approximately a year, which began in October 2016 with the removal of the roof.
 By October 2017, the château had been completely demolished.
 The last part to be removed was the central tower.